-Professor Michael Wilson is pioneering robotic heart surgery.
+Surgeon Professor Michael Wilson is pioneering minimally invasive, robot heart surgery at Macquarie Hospital.

 At just 44, Joanna was told there was a 90 per cent blockage in one of the arteries in her heart.
 Her cardiologist took an angiogram to check the cause of the chest pains Joanna had started getting during her daily cycle to work.